selfrefactor/niketa-theme/README.md

 Debug mode will open 22 themes, so the developer can choose which variation looks the best.

+## Dark themes

+I work around people which prefer dark themes.
+This set of themes is focused on light themes, but the themes factory is used to generate a few dark themes under `Because` namespace.
+All of them are published as standalone themes and are not part of the packaged `Niketa` theme.

+- BecauseAsk

+- BesauseAlways

 ## Roadmap April 2019

 [x] Dark themes are not uploaded here, but still published to mono repo